vv9k/pkger/docs/src/scripts.md

 ```

 ## install (Optional)

- - Optional installation steps.
-If provided the steps will be executed after the build phase.
- - Working directory will be set to `$PKGER_OUT_DIR` by default so you can use relative paths during install
+Optional steps that (if provided) will be executed after the build phase.
+Working directory of each step will be set to [`$PKGER_OUT_DIR`](./env.md#pkger-variables) so you can use relative paths with commands like install.
+Each file that ends up in [`$PKGER_OUT_DIR`](./env.md#pkger-variables) will be available in the final package unless explicitly excluded by `exclude` field in [metadata](./metadata.md#optional-fields).
+So in the example below, the file that is installed will be available as `/usr/bin/pkger` with permissions preserved.

 ```toml
 [install]
 steps = [
     "install -m755 $PKGER_BLD_DIR/target/release/pkger usr/bin/pkger"
 ]
 ```

-After executing build script (or install if provided), **pkger** will copy all files from `$PKGER_OUT_DIR` to final package.
-So for example if this directory contains a file `$PKGER_OUT_DIR/usr/bin/pkger` this file will be added to the package as `/usr/bin/pkger`.